clayrisser/green-docker/DOCKERFILE_GUIDE.md

 Each docker instruction creates a new layer.
 In order to minimize the number of layers, it’s best to chain your commands using `&&`.
 You can use `\` to continue an instruction onto another line.

 ### Install dependancies before copying application
+Since layers are cached, the build can reuse them when nothing has changed in the current and previous layers.
+Because of this, copy your dependency list over first, such as your `package.json` or `requirements.txt`.
+Next, install your dependencies.
+Then copy the rest of the application.
+When you make a change in your app, it will pull the cached layer that installed your dependencies instead of reinstalling the same dependencies all over again.

 ### Clean up build dependancies